armchair-traveller/o1-homes/README.md

 ## Preface/Fundamentals

-All of these are covered in docs TODO: Add link to docs.
-Also see TODO: add link to react hooks in svelte repo
+All of these are covered in docs.

 - If you're confused that there's seemingly no `useState`, it's because all variables (`let`/`var`) are reactive by default in Svelte components.
 This is a huge win for simplicity.
 TODO: Example link
 - Directives in templates: